 Tyler is full of delicious foods and does not lack variety.
 Going out to eat can become expensive at times, so here’s your go-to list for family meals that won’t hurt your wallet.

-Poke in Da Eye BBQ has a sandwich, chips, and a drink for $9.
+Poke in Da Eye BBQ has a sandwich, side, and a drink for $7.